romdalf/okd-ocp-pipelines/README.md

 - a working OKD/OCP (see minishift or crc for test environment)
 - a project namespace
-- a jenkins instance deployed within the project namespace (not for Basic NGINX build)
+- a Jenkins instance deployed within the project namespace (not for Basic NGINX build)

 ## Basic HTML page build